QUICK ANSWER

 Exam question pattern: If the scenario describes the government taking title to property and paying the owner, the answer is eminent domain.
 If it describes the government restricting how property can be used with no payment, the answer is police power.
 The compensation element is the dividing line.

 Adverse possession allows a person to gain legal ownership of another's property through continuous, unauthorized use for a statutory period.
-Florida has specific requirements that differ from national rules.
+Florida has specific requirements that differ from the simplified national rule students often memorize.

 A deed is the legal instrument that transfers ownership of real property from one party (the grantor) to another (the grantee).
 The type of deed determines how much protection the grantee receives.